common-go/rabbitmq/README.md

 # rabbitmq
 RabbitMQ is an open-source message broker software that implements the Advanced Message Queuing Protocol (AMQP).
 It facilitates communication between different components of a system by sending and receiving messages.
 RabbitMQ is known for its reliability, flexibility, and support for various messaging protocols, making it a popular choice for building robust and scalable messaging systems.
 ### Libraries for RabbitMQ
-- GO: [rabbitmq](https://github.com/core-go/rabbitmq).
+- GO: [rabbitmq](https://github.com/core-go/rabbitmq), to wrap and simplify [rabbitmq/amqp091-go](https://github.com/rabbitmq/amqp091-go).
 Example is at [go-rabbit-mq-sample](https://github.com/project-samples/go-rabbit-mq-sample).
-- nodejs: [rabbitmq-ext](https://www.npmjs.com/package/rabbitmq-ext).
+- nodejs: [rabbitmq-ext](https://www.npmjs.com/package/rabbitmq-ext), to wrap and simplify [amqplib](https://www.npmjs.com/package/amqplib).
 Example is at [rabbitmq-sample](https://github.com/typescript-tutorial/rabbitmq-sample).
 #### A common flow to consume a message from a message queue
 ![A common flow to consume a message from a message queue](https://cdn-images-1.medium.com/max/800/1*Y4QUN6QnfmJgaKigcNHbQA.png)
 - The libraries to implement this flow are: